 - 1 teaspoon salt

-- Combine the starter (or sponge, see note), yeast, water, salt and honey in a mixing bowl.
+- Combine 8 oz active sourdough starter, 8 oz warm water, 1 teaspoon salt and ¾ oz honey in a mixing bowl.
 Mix with beater on medium speed to combine.
 Add 1 1/2 cups all purpose flour and mix for 1 minute on medium speed.

-- With the mixer running on low speed, add the cornmeal and grated onion.
+- With the mixer running on low speed, add 4 oz cornmeal and 1 small onion.
 Switch to the dough hook.
 Add the remaining flour, 1/4 cup at a time, until the dough gathers around the hook and cleans the sides of the bowl.
-Knead for 5 minutes.

 - You can mix the dough by hand starting with a wooden spoon and switching to your hands when the dough gets too thick to stir.

 - Dump the dough onto a lightly floured surface (don't knead) and gently stretch to a 16"x8" rectangle.
-Brush the entire surface of the bread with egg wash and sprinkle the dough with the grated cheese, corn, cumin and jalapeno.
+Brush the entire surface of the bread with egg wash and sprinkle the dough with 4 oz cheddar cheese, 1 cup corn kernels, 1 teaspoon toasted cumin seeds and 2 Jalapeno peppers.
 From the long end, tightly roll the dough into a log, pinch the seam to seal.

 - Use your palms to gently roll the log to 24" long.
 Cut the log in 1/2 and flip the two ends so that there is a cut and uncut end on each side of the loaf.
 Use your fingers to pinch the cut ends closed.